Libensemble/libensemble/docs/overview_usecases.rst

   * A user has a ``gen_f`` that produces meshes for a ``sim_f``.
-Given the ``sim_f`` output, the ``gen_f`` can refine a mesh or produce a new mesh. libEnsemble can ensure that the calculated meshes can be used by multiple simulations without requiring movement of data.
+Given the ``sim_f`` output, the ``gen_f`` can refine a mesh or produce a new mesh. libEnsemble can ensure that the calculated meshes can be used by multiple simulations without requiring moving data.

   * A user wants to evaluate a simulation ``sim_f`` with different sets of parameters, each drawn from a set of possible values.
 Some parameter values